-My integrative approach is based on person-centred, psychodynamic, cognitive behavioural therapy and attachment theories - I am very happy to talk through these approaches with you.
+My integrative approach is based on person-centred, psychodynamic, cognitive behavioural and narrative therapies with a focus on attachment theory and mentalisation - I am very happy to talk through these approaches with you.

-Emotions are expressed through the body and we can hold past traumas physiologically so I may work with body awareness, mindfulness and breathing techniques.
-I may offer creative approaches; these can be helpful when we cannot find the words or to understand our unconscious processes.
-Early emotional experiences influence the way we relate to others and respond to challenges; exploring life events, childhood and adult relationships can lead to greater self awareness and clarity.
-Noticing unhelpful thought patterns, shaped by core beliefs and assumptions about ourselves and the world, can help you to find a more balanced viewpoint.
-You may want to focus on what you are experiencing right now; I will respect and stay with your immediate emotional experience so that it becomes shared between us.
-You are the expert on you; I will work alongside you to identify your choices and steps towards positive change.
+Emotions are expressed through the body and we can hold past traumas and experiences somatically.
+So, we may work with body awareness, mindfulness and breathing techniques.
+Early carer relationships and emotional experiences - plus our environment and genes - all influence the way we relate to others and respond to challenges as adults.
+Exploring life events and childhood and adult relationships can lead to greater self awareness, acceptance and clarity.
+Noticing unhelpful thought patterns, shaped by core beliefs and assumptions about others and the world, can help you to find a more balanced viewpoint.
+You may simply wish to talk through a current issue or life change.
+You are the expert on you; I will work alongside you - at your pace - to identify your choices and steps towards positive change.

-Above all, it is the trusting relationship between us that offers not only a safe place but dedicated time and space for you to share your innermost feelings in confidence.
+Above all, the therapeutic relationship offers a dedicated time and space to share your innermost thoughts and emotions in confidence.

 Professional Membership and Training

 As a Registered Member of the British Association for Counselling and Psychotherapy, I undertake ongoing professional training.
-To date, this includes working with avoidant attachment patterns, working with anxious attachment, cancer counselling, working with trauma, choices around dying, working with self harm, anger, mindfulness tools, cognitive behavioural therapy, domestic abuse and working with shame.
-Couples training - fundamentals of working with couples, couples in conflict, communication and difference between couples.
+To date, this includes: - working with avoidant attachment patterns; working with anxious attachment; cancer counselling; impact of cancer diagnosis; client assessment; working with trauma; CBT approach to trauma therapy; choices around dying; bereavement and grief; working with self harm; anger; mindfulness tools; imagination and play; cognitive behavioural therapy; existentialism; neuroscience of attachment; attachment and reflective functioning; domestic abuse; impact of childhood sexual abuse and working with shame.
+Couples training - fundamentals of working with couples; relationship conflict; relationship counselling after an affair; adult attachment patterns in relationships; sex, arousal and ageing in relationships; communication and difference between couples.

-I have regular supervision to ensure professional and ethical practice and I adhere to the BACP Ethical Framework for the Counselling Professions.
+I have regular one to one and group supervision to ensure professional and ethical practice and I adhere to the BACP Ethical Framework for the Counselling Professions.